Young Christian Boudon taking notes while coaching a driver trackside

 Every debrief comment, every setup recommendation, every note delivered to a driver is corroborated by electronic data — sensor measurements, telemetry, and engineered numbers.
 If a clear answer cannot be given immediately, the data is reviewed further until it can.
 The truth in racing is dictated by the laws of physics, and those laws do not change to accommodate feelings.

-CCB Group - Driven by Performance
+CCB Group - Choose Your Way

 "What makes a Top Performer human is the mistake.
 What makes him the greatest is his ability to repair it."